• Skip to primary navigation

 Jump to Recipe·Print Recipe

 • Gluten-Free Flour: My favorite gluten-free & dairy-free flour blends to use are Pamela’s Artisan Blend and Better Batter.
 I’ve been using them both with great results.
 They are both a 1-1 substitute.
-If you use another gluten-free flour blend be sure that it contains xanthan gum.
-If not add 1/2 teaspoon xanthan gum per cup of flour.
+If you use another gluten-free flour blend, be sure that it contains xanthan gum.
+If not, add 1/2 teaspoon of xanthan gum per cup of flour.

-Dairy-Free Butter: Use Smart Balance or Earth Balance.
-Simply sit it out on the countertop for about 10 minutes soften at room temperature.
+Dairy-Free Butter: Suggested brands are Country Crock Plant Buuter, Smart Balance, or Earth Balance.
+Sit it out on the countertop for 10-20 minutes to soften it slightly to a cool room temperature.
 Use real butter if you don’t need this recipe to be dairy-free.

 • Pecans: You can buy pecan halves or pieces.
-You’ll roast these and then run them through a food processor to finely chop.
+You’ll roast these and then run them through a food processor to chop finely.

-• Confectioner’s sugar: We’re going to use confectioner’s sugar in the actual cookie dough and to roll the finished cookies in.
+• Confectioner’s sugar: Confectioner’s sugar is in the cookie dough and used to roll the finished cookies in.

-Freeze: They can also be frozen for up to 2-3 months.
+Freeze: They can also be frozen for 2-3 months.

 Little powdered sugar covered gluten-free snowball cookies.